btcid/indodax-official-api-docs/INDODAX-TradeAPI-2.md

     > ℹ️ Important Information
     > - Users of the old `/tapi` endpoint **must migrate to these new endpoint**s for Order & Trade History queries.
-    > - The old endpoint will **continue to function** for historical trades and orders, but is scheduled for decommission on `Mar 23, 2026`.
+    > - The old endpoint will **continue to function** for historical trades and orders, but is scheduled for decommission on `April 7th, 2026`.

 ## General API Information
 * **The base endpoint is:**